domRiddle/ASF/Compilation.md

 ## Linux / Mono

 Compilation on Mono-powered OSes is even easier in my opinion.
-Firstly you should make sure that you have **[latest Mono installed](https://github.com/JustArchi/ArchiSteamFarm/wiki/Mono)**.
+Firstly you should make sure that you have **[latest Mono installed](https://github.com/JustArchi/ArchiSteamFarm/wiki/Mono)**, which is a requirement for using ASF in the first place.
 If you do, all you need to do is navigating to the directory where ASF source is located, then executing:

 ```
 xbuild /p:Configuration=Release ArchiSteamFarm.sln